Dani Alves Transfer News: Former Barcelona star set for move to Sao Paulo in his homeland of Brazil | Goal.com

 The answer seems to have come from his homeland with Sao Paulo prepared to offer him a three-year deal, sources tell Goal, something no European club was willing to do.

-The player, currently on holiday in the country is expected in the city in the next few days to make the move official.
+The player, currently on holiday in the country is expected in the city in the next few days to make the move official as he has already reached a verbal agreement with the club.

 Sao Paulo initially thought the player’s wage demands would be too high, describing the chances of signing him as “almost unviable,” but the lure of a long-term contract at the club he supported as a youngster has tempted Alves.